blfcweb/biggestlittlefc.github.io/hotel.md

 There are limitations to keep in mind:

 - The floor right above the hospitality floor is expected to be the only smoking floor in the hotel, so there will be some regular hotel guests above your heads.
 This will probably not be an issue next year, but it is this year.
+If you smoke and don't mind a little noise, please book a smoking room so we can fill that floor with our congoers instead of regular guests.
-- Subwoofers are not allowed at all this year, because of the proximity to the smoking floor directly above.
+- Subwoofers are not allowed at all this year, because of the general guests in the smoking floor directly above.
 - Being on the hospitality floor makes it *less* likely for you to get a noise complaint, but it's not a guarantee; noise still travels through floors and ceilings.
 - It's still *your* sleeping room, so *you* are responsible for any damages.
 Don't let your gatherings get out of hand.
 - Make a good impression: If you see any mess in the hall, *clean it up,* even if the mess isn't your fault.
 - You should be able to talk in your room without yelling.
 If you have to yell, your room is getting too loud.
-This goes for music too.
+Keep music below yelling volume too.
 - Quiet it down a bit more after midnight.
 - If hotel security or FLARE tells you to tone it down, do so immediately.
 - Seriously, don't start a howl.
 Yelling and screaming is the quickest way to noise complaints.
 Save that racket for inside convention hangout space.